 - We may ask you to submit a brief member history (copy of a consultant report and/or history dictation).
 We do not require lab results, X-ray results or records.

 - These are excluded from the calculation of ISL/ reinsurance claims:

 - Member copayment amounts

 - Services paid through third party reimbursement

-Our Claims Production Unit will review the claim for completeness and will notify medical group/IPA/facility if any additional information is necessary.
-Supporting records for ISL/reinsurance claim verification may be required.
-After review, if the claim is accepted, a payment is made within 60 calendar days.
-Please submit ISL/Reinsurance claims to Individual_stoploss@uhc.com.
+Our Claims Production Unit reviews the claim for completeness and tells medical group/IPA/facility if it needs any other information.
+It may need supporting records for ISL/reinsurance claim verification.
+After review, if the claim is accepted, we make a payment within 60 calendar days.
+Please submit ISL/Reinsurance claims to Individual_stoploss@uhc.com